-In serious cases, the school will also consider it's legal options to deal with any such misuse of social networking and other sites.
+In serious cases, the school will also consider its legal options to deal with any such misuse of social networking and other sites.
 Additionally, and perhaps more importantly, is the issue of cyber bullying and the use by one child or a parent to publicly humiliate another by inappropriate social network entry.
-We will take and deal with this as a serious incident of school bullying in accordance with the student/parent employee handbook and any other School policies.
+We will take and deal with this as a serious incident of school bullying in accordance with the Student/Parent and/or Employee Handbook and any other School policies.